HumanSignal/label-studio/docs/source/guide/ml_create.md

 ### Training call
 Use the training call to update your model with new annotations.
 You don't need to use this call in your code, for example if you just want to pre-annotate tasks without retraining the model.
 If you do want to retrain the model based on annotations from Label Studio, use this method.

-Write your own code to override the `fit(annotations, **kwargs)` method, which takes [JSON-formatted Label Studio annotations](https://labelstud.io/guide/export.html#Raw-JSON-format-of-completed-labeled-tasks) and returns an arbitrary dict where some information about the created model can be stored.
+Write your own code to override the `fit(completions, **kwargs)` method, which takes [JSON-formatted Label Studio annotations](https://labelstud.io/guide/export.html#Raw-JSON-format-of-completed-labeled-tasks) and returns an arbitrary dict where some information about the created model can be stored.

+> Note: Since LS 1.0 `completions` field is deprecated and will be replaced with `annotations` soon.

 **Example**
 ```python